Christianity: Baptism

 Baptism is the ritual act, with the use of water, by which a person is admitted to membership of the Church.
 Beliefs on baptism vary among denominations.
 Differences occur firstly on whether the act has any spiritual significance.
 Some, such as the Catholic and Eastern Orthodox churches, as well as Lutherans and Anglicans, hold to the doctrine of baptismal regeneration, which affirms that baptism creates or strengthens a person's faith, and is intimately linked to salvation.
 Baptists and Plymouth Brethren view baptism as a purely symbolic act, an external public declaration of the inward change which has taken place in the person, but not as spiritually efficacious.
 Secondly, there are differences of opinion on the methodology (or mode) of the act.
 These modes are: by immersion; if immersion is total, by submersion; by affusion (pouring); and by aspersion (sprinkling).
 Those who hold the first view may also adhere to the tradition of infant baptism; the Orthodox Churches all practice infant baptism and always baptize by total immersion repeated three times in the name of the Father, the Son, and the Holy Spirit.
-The Lutheran Church and the Catholic Church also practice infant baptism, usually by affusion, and utilizing the Trinitarian formula.
+The Lutheran Church and the Catholic Church also practice infant baptism, usually by affusion, and using the Trinitarian formula.
 Anabaptist Christians practice believer's baptism, in which an adult chooses to receive the ordinance after making a decision to follow Jesus.
 Anabaptist denominations such as the Mennonites, Amish and Hutterites use pouring as the mode to administer believer's baptism, whereas Anabaptists of the Schwarzenau Brethren and River Brethren traditions baptize by immersion.